 While a Coach at the U.S. Army Marksmanship Unit from February 2001 to August 2013, Coach Hawkins:

 1) Had one of his team members win the 2002 World Championship in Men’s Air Rifle.
 At the 2004 Olympic Games, another team member won the Silver Medal in Men’s Three Position Rifle.
-This is the only Olympic Rifle Medal for an USAMU member in the past 40 years.
+This is the only Olympic Rifle Medal for an USAMU member in the past 47 years.
 After five successful years as the Rifle Coach, he was reassigned as the Pistol Coach.
 He went on to coach the pistol team to three National Team Championships.
-These are the first team championships the team has won in 25 years.
+These were the first team championships the team had won in 25 years.

-3) Was awarded a Class A International Judge’s License (eligible to coach in the Olympics), an International Coach’s License (one of nineteen in the world with an ISSF Class A Licensed Coach, the highest coach certification that a shooting coach can earn).
-Received all coaching rifle and pistol certifications in the U.S. for the Olympic shooting sports.
+2) Was awarded a Class A International Judge’s License (eligible to coach in the Olympics), a Class A International Coach’s License (one of nineteen in the world with an ISSF Class A Licensed Coach, the highest coach certification that a shooting coach can earn).
+He received all coaching rifle and pistol certifications in the U.S. for the Olympic shooting sports.

-4) Was selected as a Voluntary Assistant National Team Coach from 2002 to 2005.
-In which time he was selected as the U.S. Team Leader for five major International Championships.
+3) Was selected as a Voluntary Assistant National Team Coach from 2002 to 2005.
+In which time he was selected as the U.S. Team Leader for five major International Championships competitions.